turanct/bogl-me/content/posts/first-post.md

 First Post
 ====================================

 Welcome!
 This is your first post.
+You can remove this file and start blogging from scratch, or you can edit it to contain your content.
+It's up to you.

+If you want more info on how to create posts and pages on your blog, read [the README](https://github.com/turanct/bogl-me/blob/master/README.md)